software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 </GifGallery>

 :::info
-This component is a drop-in replacement for the `Swipeable` component, rewritten in `Reanimated2`.
+This component is a drop-in replacement for the `Swipeable` component, rewritten using `Reanimated`.
 :::

 Reanimated `Swipeable` allows for implementing swipeable rows or similar interaction.
 It renders its children within a panable container allows for horizontal swiping left and right.
 While swiping one of two "action" containers can be shown depends on whether user swipes left or right (containers can be rendered by `renderLeftActions` or `renderRightActions` props).

 ### Usage:

-Similarly to the `DrawerLayout` and `Swipeable`, Reanimated `Swipeable` component isn't exported by default from the `react-native-gesture-handler` package.
 To use it, import it in the following way:

 ```js
 import Swipeable from 'react-native-gesture-handler/ReanimatedSwipeable';